 The current advice from the JCVI means that people whose asthma is under control will not be prioritised for the COVID-19 vaccine.
 Sufferers of the condition will not be on the list ahead of their peers unless they are formally shielding, regularly take steroid tablets or have ever had an emergency hospital admission.
 If you’re asthmatic and have concerns about the vaccine, the British Lung Foundation may be able to help.

 These questions and answers were prepared by Imam Mohsen Elbeltagi, Swansea University Mosque, and reviewed by consultant medical microbiologist, Dr Angharad Davies, consultant histopathologist, Professor Sarah Coupland and consultant ophthalmologist Dr Rumana Hussain.

-You can find more FAQs and answers on the British Islamic Medical Association website.
+You can find more FAQs and answers on the British Islamic Medical Association website and the Muslim Doctors' Association website.
 The World Health Organisation's guidance on safe Ramadan practices during COVID-19 is also useful.

 Taking the COVID-19 vaccines currently licenced in the UK does not invalidate the fast, and it is permissible for the fasting person to have the jab given at one of the vaccine centres.
 Contemporary Muslim scholars have deemed the non-nutritious injections inconsequential to the fast and would not invalidate it.
 Individuals should not delay their COVID vaccines on the account of Ramadan.

 This is the verdict (fatwa) of the International Islamic Fiqh Academy and various fatwa agencies in several Muslim countries.
 The basis of this fatwa is that such injections are not like eating or drinking in form (entry into the hollow interior) or purpose (nutrition and hydration).
 Based on this, there is no harm or issue in getting the COVID-19 vaccine while fasting in Ramadan.